FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR) Short Interest Update

-FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR) was the recipient of a large increase in short interest in November.
-As of November 15th, there was short interest totalling 35,700 shares, an increase of 1,328.0% from the October 31st total of 2,500 shares.
-Based on an average daily volume of 21,100 shares, the days-to-cover ratio is presently 1.7 days.
+FlexShares Credit-Scored US Corporate Bond Index Fund (NASDAQ:SKOR) was the target of a large growth in short interest in the month of November.
+As of November 15th, there was short interest totalling 35,700 shares, a growth of 1,328.0% from the October 31st total of 2,500 shares.
+Based on an average daily trading volume, of 21,100 shares, the short-interest ratio is presently 1.7 days.

-Hedge funds have recently bought and sold shares of the company.
-Flow Traders U.S. LLC bought a new position in shares of FlexShares Credit-Scored US Corporate Bond Index Fund in the third quarter worth about $915,000.
-Interactive Financial Advisors lifted its holdings in shares of FlexShares Credit-Scored US Corporate Bond Index Fund by 21.1% in the third quarter.
-Interactive Financial Advisors now owns 27,626 shares of the company’s stock worth $1,491,000 after acquiring an additional 4,810 shares during the last quarter.
-Finally, Cambridge Investment Research Advisors Inc. acquired a new position in shares of FlexShares Credit-Scored US Corporate Bond Index Fund during the second quarter worth $234,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Cambridge Investment Research Advisors Inc. bought a new position in FlexShares Credit-Scored US Corporate Bond Index Fund during the 2nd quarter valued at approximately $234,000.
+Flow Traders U.S. LLC bought a new stake in FlexShares Credit-Scored US Corporate Bond Index Fund during the 3rd quarter valued at approximately $915,000.
+Finally, Interactive Financial Advisors lifted its position in FlexShares Credit-Scored US Corporate Bond Index Fund by 20.8% during the second quarter.
+Interactive Financial Advisors now owns 22,816 shares of the company’s stock valued at $1,235,000 after buying an additional 3,932 shares during the period.

-Shares of SKOR stock opened at $53.16 on Friday.
-The stock’s fifty day moving average price is $53.69 and its two-hundred day moving average price is $53.97.
-FlexShares Credit-Scored US Corporate Bond Index Fund has a fifty-two week low of $52.92 and a fifty-two week high of $55.41.
+Shares of SKOR opened at $53.16 on Friday.
+The firm has a fifty day simple moving average of $53.69 and a two-hundred day simple moving average of $53.97.
+FlexShares Credit-Scored US Corporate Bond Index Fund has a twelve month low of $52.92 and a twelve month high of $55.41.

 Receive News & Ratings for FlexShares Credit-Scored US Corporate Bond Index Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for FlexShares Credit-Scored US Corporate Bond Index Fund and related companies with MarketBeat.com's FREE daily email newsletter.